 The Cosa Nostra, also known as the “Mob” or the “Mafia,” evolved from the Sicilian Mafia and is one of the foremost organized criminal threats to American society.
-Referred to by the US Government as La Cosa Nostra, and its members as just Cosa Nostra, translated to English, it means “this thing of ours” or “our thing.”
-Consisting of different “families”, this nationwide alliance of criminals is dedicated to pursuing crime and protecting its members.
+Referred to by the U.S. Government as La Cosa Nostra, and its members as just Cosa Nostra translated to English, means “this thing of ours” or “our thing.”
+Consisting of different “families,” this nationwide alliance of criminals is dedicated to pursuing crime and protecting its members.

 These crime families or groups, linked by blood ties or through conspiracy, are generally arranged geographically and are engaged in significant and organized racketeering activity.
-They are also involved in a broad spectrum of illegal activities including murder, extortion, drug trafficking, corruption of public officials, gambling, infiltration of legitimate businesses, labor racketeering, loan sharking, prostitution, pornography, tax-fraud schemes, and stock manipulation.
+They are also involved in a broad spectrum of illegal activities, including murder, extortion, drug trafficking, public officials’ corruption, gambling, legitimate businesses’ infiltration, labor racketeering, loan sharking, prostitution, pornography, tax-fraud schemes, and stock manipulation.

 Cosa Nostra is most active in the New York City metropolitan area, parts of New Jersey, Philadelphia, Detroit, Chicago, and New England.
-In the New York City area, the major families include the Bonanno, Colombo, Gambino, Genovese, and Lucchese families.
-Members and associates of one La Cosa Nostra family at times work together with other La Cosa Nostra families to jointly undertake criminal ventures.
+The major families in the New York City area include the Bonanno, Colombo, Gambino, Genovese, and Lucchese families.
+At times, members and associates of one La Cosa Nostra family work together with other La Cosa Nostra families to jointly undertake criminal ventures.

-Within these families, individuals work together on “crews” that are led by a “capo” or “captain”, who is responsible for supervising the criminal activities of his crew and providing them with support and protection.
-The crews are composed of “made” members, called “soldiers,” and trusted non-members called “associates.”
-In order for an associate to become a “made member” of the Family, the associate must be of Italian descent and has demonstrated the ability to generate income for the Family and the willingness to commit acts of violence.
+Within these families, individuals work together on “crews” that are led by a “capo” or “captain,” who is responsible for supervising the criminal activities of his crew and providing them with support and protection.
+The crews are composed of “made” members, called “soldiers,” and trusted non-members, called “associates.”
+For an associate to become a “made member” of the Family, the associate must be of Italian descent and has demonstrated the ability to generate income for the Family and the willingness to commit acts of violence.
 Above the Capos are the highest-ranking members – the Boss or Acting Boss, the Underboss, and the Consigliere, or counselor – who oversee the Family.

-One of its largest sources of profit, power, and influence is labor racketeering, where it seeks to dominate, manipulate and control a labor movement in order to affect related businesses and industries.
+One of its largest sources of profit, power, and influence is labor racketeering, where it seeks to dominate, manipulate and control a labor movement to affect related businesses and industries.
 Labor unions provide a rich source for organized criminal groups to exploit, including their pension, welfare, and health funds.
-The mafia attempts to control these plans by offering “sweetheart” contracts, peaceful labor relations, and relaxed work rules to companies, or by rigging union elections.
-Labor law violations occur primarily in large cities with both a strong industrial base and strong labor unions, like New York, Buffalo, Chicago, Cleveland, Detroit, and Philadelphia.
+The mafia attempts to control these plans by offering “sweetheart” contracts, peaceful labor relations, and relaxed work rules to companies or rigging union elections.
+Labor law violations occur primarily in large cities with solid industrial bases and strong labor unions, like New York, Buffalo, Chicago, Cleveland, Detroit, and Philadelphia.
 These cities also have a large presence of organized crime figures.
 FBI investigations over the years have clearly demonstrated that labor racketeering costs the American public millions of dollars each year through increased labor costs that are eventually passed on to consumers.

-The FBI works closely with other government agencies to investigate violations of labor law, which includes electronic surveillance, undercover operations, confidential sources, and victim interviews.
+The FBI works closely with other government agencies to investigate labor law violations, including electronic surveillance, undercover operations, confidential sources, and victim interviews.
 The one single event that did more than anything to curb organized crime was the passage of the Racketeer Influenced and Corrupt Organizations Act (RICO) in 1970.
-This act allowed the agencies to be more productive because they could attack the entire corrupt entity instead of imprisoning individuals, who could easily be replaced with other organized crime members or associates.
+This act made the agencies more productive because they could attack the entire corrupt entity instead of imprisoning individuals, who could easily be replaced with other organized crime members or associates.

-New Orleans was also the site of the first major Mafia incident in this country.
+New Orleans was also the site of this country’s first major Mafia incident.
 On October 15, 1890, New Orleans Police Superintendent David Hennessey was murdered execution-style.
 Hundreds of Sicilians were arrested, and 19 were eventually indicted for the murder.
 An acquittal generated rumors of widespread bribery and intimidated witnesses.
 Outraged citizens of New Orleans organized a lynch mob on March 14, 1891, and killed 11 of the 19 defendants.
 Two were hanged, nine were shot, and the remaining eight escaped.

 The American Mafia has evolved over the years as various gangs assumed, and lost, dominance.
 Some of the first were the Black Hand gangs around 1900, the Five Points Gang in the 1910s and 1920s in New York City, and Al Capone’s Syndicate in Chicago in the 1920s.

-Maranzano then emerged as the most powerful Mafia boss in the nation and calling himself “Boss of Bosses.”
+Maranzano then emerged as the most powerful Mafia boss in the nation and called himself the “Boss of Bosses.”
 Maranzano divided New York City into five families, established the code of conduct for the organization, and established procedures for resolving disputes.
-He named Charles “Lucky” Luciano as the head of what would later be known as the Genovese family.
+He named Charles “Lucky” Luciano the head of what would later be known as the Genovese family.

 However, Maranzano’s top role would be short-lived.
-Maranzano believed in upholding the supposed “Old World Mafia”, with principles of honor, tradition, and respect, and refused to work with non-Italians, and preferred to work only with Sicilians.
-Luciano, along with several other younger Italian mobsters, thought the idea of working only with Italians, limited the growth of their personal careers, as well as the potential growth of the criminal empires.
-These men, known as the “Young Turks”, wanted to work with Jewish and Irish gangsters, as long as there was money to be made.
+Maranzano believed in upholding the supposed “Old World Mafia” with principles of honor, tradition, and respect, refused to work with non-Italians, and preferred to work only with Sicilians.
+Luciano, along with several other younger Italian mobsters, thought working only with Italians limited the growth of their personal careers and the potential growth of the criminal empires.
+These men, known as the “Young Turks,” wanted to work with Jewish and Irish gangsters as long as there was money to be made.

 Marazano soon viewed Luciano as a threat and ordered a hit on him.
-However, Luciano found out about the plan and struck first on September 10, 1931, when Marazano was killed by several mobsters in his office in the New York Central Building.
+However, Luciano found out about the plan and struck first on September 10, 1931, when several mobsters killed Marazano in his office in the New York Central Building.

-Lucky Luciano, with the help of his longtime friend, Meyer Lansky, established a power-sharing arrangement called “The Commission,” a group of five Mafia families of equal stature, to avoid such wars in the future.
-The other leaders of the commission included Joseph Bonanno, Joseph Profaci, Tommy Gagliano and Vincent Mangano.
+With the help of his longtime friend, Meyer Lansky, Lucky Luciano established a power-sharing arrangement called “The Commission,” a group of five Mafia families of equal stature, to avoid such wars in the future.
+The other commission leaders included Joseph Bonanno, Joseph Profaci, Tommy Gagliano, and Vincent Mangano.
 Afterward, all organized crime activities in the 1930s were decided by this commission.
 The Commission is still reported to exist today, which includes the bosses of the Five Families of New York City and the Chicago Outfit.

 After Prohibition ended in 1933, the organized crime groups lost the high profits that they had acquired throughout the 1920s and soon expanded into other ventures, such as labor racketeering through control of labor unions, construction, loan sharking, extortion, protection rackets, sanitation, transportation, prostitution, and drug trafficking.